-Note c: Profit margin Drofit morgin - Income after tax Note C. FIOITI IIIargiii - Net revenue and gains
+Note of Drofit margin - Income after tax Note C. Profit margin = Net revenue and gains

-- Note d: Profitability presented above is cumulative from January 1 to December 31 of 2022 and 2021, respectively. - e.
+- Note d: Profitability presented above is cumulative from January 1 to December 31 of 2023 and 2022, respectively. - e.
 Maturity analysis of assets and liabilities